Tsilo13/SAMoSSA-w-GBM/README.md

   HSVT (High-dimensional Singular Value Thresholding), which they use for multivariate input.
 I wanted to experiment with Autoregression as applied to the time series data by comparing it, side by side, to another method of modeling the stochastic element.
 I chose to compare it to Geometric Brownian Motion, which seemed like a good idea at the time.

-If you want to use the code just install the environment and fill out which ticker you want to try.
+If you want to use the code just install the environment and fill out which stock ticker and time you want to try.
+This code will then use the yfinance library to retrieve closing prices and fill out the matrices using that.

 Here is a link to the original paper, it is worth a read. https://arxiv.org/pdf/2305.16491